sciustechnologia/sciustechnologia.github.io/index.md

 | Personal Answers(Calendar.
 Photos, Flights, and more) | DONE                             | DONE  | DONE                      | DONE  |

 ```
-* Contirbuted on the Triage playbook
+* Contributed massively to the Google Assistent triage playbook.
-* Created the onboarding handbooks for flashing Google Assistent, writing bugreports, and so on
+* Created the onboarding handbooks for onboarding, flashing Google Assistent, writing bugreports, and so on.
 ```

 ## 2 Google Assistent with wearables